paragharif/howtographql/content/frontend/react-apollo/1-getting-started.md

    `http://localhost:4000`.
 3. We instantiate `ApolloClient` by passing in the `httpLink` and a new instance of an `InMemoryCache`.
+4. We create a root to display our React component in a DOM node in the browser.
-4. Finally, we render the root component of our React app.
+5. Finally, we render the root component of our React app.
 The `App` is wrapped with the higher-order component `ApolloProvider` that gets passed the `client` as a prop.